jsztompka/DuelDQN/Report.md

 PER_beta = 0.4   - importance-sampling, from initial value increasing to 1
 PER_beta_increment_per_sampling = 0.001  - the rate of importance sampling increase
 PER_abs_err_upper = 1.  - clipped abs error

+## Future improvements:
+The main problem with RL in general seems to be always the noise.
+If you find a way to reduce it you will get a better results.

+Noisy Nets - introducing this special layer into the network might help reducing the noise Rainbow - at the time of writing this state of art algorithm promising much better results